General rules for the carriage of passengers

 13.1.6.
 Transfer passengers’ belongings found in the carriage to a long-term storage facility;

 13.1.7.
-To ensure the provision of the service to persons with individual needs in accordance with the Carrier’s approved Accessibility Rules for the carriage of persons with individual needs;
+Ensure the provision of the service to persons with individual needs in accordance with the Carrier’s approved Accessibility Rules for the carriage of persons with individual needs;

 13.1.8.
 Where appropriate, confirm the reasons for the delay, missed transfer or cancellation of the passenger transportation service.
 In order to obtain such confirmation, passengers may contact the Carrier by email at nuomone@ltglink.lt.
 In the event of problems (e.g., train delays or cancellations), passengers who have purchased tickets and provided their telephone numbers shall be informed by SMS or email of changes to their trip.